The Law in England & Wales relating to Firearms, Shotguns and Airguns

 A shotgun is, broadly speaking for certification purposes, a smooth-barrelled gun which discharges a number of pellets, rather than a single projectile, when it is fired.
 Shotguns held on a SGC must not be capable of holding more than three cartridges in total.
 They may be single barrel, double barrel, pump action or semi-automatic, but the three cartridge limit still applies and the barrel(s) must be longer than 24 inches.
 Pumps and semi-autos must be longer than 40 inches overall.

-An application for an SGC can be obtained from any police station.
+An application for a SGC can be obtained from any police force via their website.
+The emphasis nowadays is towards completion of the application online, but blank forms can still be downloaded and printed for offline completion.
 For an application to be successful applicants must demonstrate to the police that they have satisfactory security in place and that the possession of a shotgun would not constitute a danger to public safety or to the peace.
 Applicants must nominate a counter-signatory to approve their application and must declare all criminal convictions, no matter how old or trivial.
 The Rehabilitation of Offenders Act does not apply in respect of firearms legislation.
 Once granted, an SGC is valid for five years and authorises the possession of any number of shotguns and most types of shotgun ammunition.
 There is no minimum age for the grant of an SGC.

 Shotguns which have barrels shorter than 24 inches, or which are capable of firing more than three shots without reloading, may NOT be held on an SGC.
 They are dealt with under the FAC provisions.
 Similarly some types of shotgun ammunition, such as solid slug cartridges, may only be held on an FAC.